cdapio/cdap-apps/Netlens/README.rst

   $ ./bin/cdap-cli.sh deploy app <path-to-Netlens-jar-file>

-Start the Application Flows and Services:
+Start the Application Flow and Services:
  From the Standalone CDAP SDK directory, use the Command Line Interface::

   $ ./bin/cdap-cli.sh start flow Netlens.AnalyticsFlow